INDIA – Kolkata, Andaman Islands, Bhubaneswar, Hyderabad, Tamil Nadu (Dec 11-Jan 4 )

 TELANGANA

-Arriving late, I took a bus part way into the city and then hired a tuk tuk for the rest of the way.
-As I was unable to make a reservation online, I had no hotel and the first several I went to were all booked.
-After several more minutes cruising around, I eventually found a place in a dodgy neighbourhood and paid the most yet for a hotel room (about $22) that was also the worst room I’ve had yet in India – squat toilet, no shower, and dirty.
-Hotels have a 24 hour check out rule here so my room was good till 10:30 the next night and I went out the next day to find a different room in a better neighbourhood.
+Arriving late, I took a bus partway into the city and then hired a tuk-tuk for the rest of the way.
+As I could not make a reservation online, I had no hotel and the first several I went to were all booked.
+After several more minutes cruising around, I eventually found a place in a dodgy neighbourhood.
+I paid the most for a hotel room (about $22), which was also the worst room I’ve had in India – squat toilet, no shower, and dirty.
+Hotels have a 24-hour check-out rule here so my room was good till 10:30 the next night and I went out the next day to find a different room in a better neighbourhood.
 After several more stops, I finally found a better place for half the price.
-It was Christmas day and I took the day off to watch some TV and read, and get ready for 2 big days of sightseeing.
+It was Christmas day and I took the day off to watch some TV, read, and get ready for 2 big days of sightseeing.
 This being my 7th year away from home, Christmas has lost most of its meaning.

 The riots in New Delhi have been going strong.
-A 23 year university student was brutally raped on a bus by six men and eventually died of her severe injuries (surprisingly, she was sent to Singapore for medical care).
+A 23-year university student was brutally raped on a bus by six men and eventually died of her severe injuries (surprisingly, she was sent to Singapore for medical care).
 The riots were about police corruption and the safety of women in India.
 They wanted the death penalty for all rapists.
 Rape is incredibly common in India (New Delhi with the most had almost 600 last year).
-As it is impossible to even touch a woman before marriage, and most don’t marry till the mid to late 20’s, there must be a lot of sexually frustrated men out there.
+As it is impossible to even touch a woman before marriage, and most don’t marry till the mid to late 20s, there must be a lot of sexually frustrated men out there.
 It is no wonder they have a problem.
-Apparently most Indian men think western women are ‘loose’.
+Most Indian men think Western women are ‘loose’.
 They are routinely groped and the comments in Hindi are very lewd.

 Golconda Fort is built on a granite hill 120m high and is surrounded by a 5 1/2 mile wall constructed with large granite blocks and ramparts.
 The centre of the fort has a 1 1/2 mile wall enclosing several mosques, a royal palace, water tanks and lots to explore.
 The main entrance has a diamond-shaped ceiling creating an acoustic system that carries even the smallest echo across the fort complex and was used as a security system.
 The fort was eventually abandoned due to water shortage and Hyderabad was established.